Home > On PM Motor > What are the Effects of the Shape and Tolerance of Permanent Magnet Motor Magnets on Motor Performance?

 Efficiency Improvements and Disadvantages

-The increased thickness and resulting higher magnetic flux can improve the motor’s maximum efficiency by up to 2-3%.
-However, this benefit comes with trade-offs.
-The increased magnetic pull can lead to higher commutation vibrations, which may require additional damping mechanisms.
-Additionally, the efficiency curve of the motor becomes steeper, meaning that the motor operates optimally within a narrower range of speeds and loads.
-This can reduce the overall versatility of the motor in variable load applications.
+The greater thickness and higher magnetic flux can increase the peak efficiency of the motor by as much as 2-3%.
+The benefit, however, comes at some expense.
+Higher magnetic pull increases commutation vibrations that may require additional damping mechanisms.
+The efficiency curve for the motor becomes steeper: the motor operates optimally within a narrow range of speeds and loads.
+This can reduce the overall usefulness of the motor for those applications that require variable load.

 Consistency in Thickness